-For numerous years, we have been educating corporations, throughout the world, on machine safeguarding.
-Every year, hundreds of people attend these seminars.
+For 45 years, we have been educating organizations, throughout the world, on machine safeguarding.
+Every year, hundreds of people attend the Rockford Systems Machine Safeguarding Seminars and Webinars.
 Participants come from a variety of industries including manufacturing, distribution, insurance, government, aerospace, and consulting.

 - Understand how to safeguard your machines to meet the standards and best safety practices

 - Determine the best types of safeguards for your applications and production requirements

 - Learn what OSHA looks for during inspections

 - Gain insights on how to incorporate ergonomics into your safeguarding methods